Liouville hypersurfaces and connect sum cobordisms: Contact -surgeries on contact manifolds of arbitrary dimension

 \subsubsection{Dependence on the parameter $I$}

-In general the contact manifold $\Mxi_{(L,I,k)}$ depends a priori on the parametrization $I$ -- not just the image $L$ of $I$.
-For example, by combining Examples \ref{Ex:LiouvilleWeinstein} and \ref{Ex:WeinsteinSphere}, we see that different parametrization of a Legendrian sphere in $\Sstd$ can produce contact manifolds which may be inequivalent.
+A priori the contact manifold $\Mxi_{(L,I,k)}$ depends on the parameterization $I$ -- not just the image $L$ of $I$.
+For example, by combining Examples \ref{Ex:LiouvilleWeinstein} and \ref{Ex:WeinsteinSphere}, we see that different parameterization of a Legendrian sphere in $\Sstd$ can produce contact manifolds which may be inequivalent -- unit cotangent bundles of possibly exotic homotopy spheres.
+See \cite{Abouzaid:Exotic, EKS:Exotic} for related results and discussion pertaining to cotangent bundles of spheres.
 There are however certain cases in which we can guarantee that $\Mxi_{(L,I,k)}$ is independent of $I$.